Protests cause luxury Paris store La Samaritaine to shut

 "La Samaritaine is a symbolic place representing wealth.
 A lot of employees here cannot allow themselves to buy what they sell," Amar Lagha, from the hard-left CGT union, told AFP.

-Protests by dozens of trade union members and disgruntled employees on Thursday (December 22) caused managers of ultra-luxury La Samaritaine shopping store.
+Protests by dozens of trade union members and disgruntled employees on Thursday (December 22) caused managers of ultra-luxury La Samaritaine shopping store to down shutters.
 The store is owned by French luxury giant LVMH.

 La Samaritaine re-opened in June last year after a 750 million euro facelift and renovation carried out over 16 years.